csswizardry/csswizardry.github.com/_posts/2024-09-13-optimising-for-high-latency-environments.md

 As the inclusion of RTT data is still in its infancy, viewing it isn’t yet as straightforward as other CrUX insights.
-However, there are a handful of ways available to us—some are, admittedly, more easy and free than others.
+However, there are a handful of ways available to us — some are, admittedly, more easy and free than others.

 #### CrUX API